-Fees for classification are set in regulation (Films, Videos, and Publications Classification (Fees) Regulations 1994) and were established in 1994.
+Fees for classification were set in the Films, Videos, and Publications Classification (Fees) Regulations 1994.
+The Department of Internal Affairs is responsible for the administration of these regulations.

-The Classification Office estimates the number of publications it expects to receive using trends in activity from prior years and discussions with submitters and distributors.
-Based on these estimates, the Office establishes targets for the number of publications the Office will process.
-The Office expects to meet demand and where possible allocates resources to enable this.
+The Classification Office estimates the number of publications it expects to receive using trends in activity from previous years, and discussions with submitters and distributors.
+Based on these estimates, the Office establishes targets for the number of publications it will process.
+The Office expects to meet demand and, where possible, allocates resources to enable this.

-Labeling Body submissions, and therefore revenue, are forecast to reduce over time.
+Labelling Body submissions, and therefore revenue, are forecast to reduce over time.